dockstore/dockstore-documentation/docs/advanced-topics/sharing-workflows.md

 * You must be either logged in with Google, or have associated a Google account with your Dockstore account
-* Your Google account must be registered with [FireCloud](https://portal.firecloud.org/).
+* Your Google account must be registered with [Terra](https://app.terra.bio/).
-* The accounts that you share with must also be Google accounts registered with FireCloud
+* The accounts that you share with must also be Google accounts registered with Terra
 * The sharing feature is only enabled for Dockstore-hosted workflows.
 It is not enabled for tools, nor is it enabled for workflows whose source code lives on external version control system such as GitHub, Bitbucket, etc.